Managing and Reducing Wastes: A Guide for Commercial Buildings

 Once the option to recycle or compost is available, then it’s important to engage and educate.
 Recycling is an easy, visible way people engage in an organization’s sustainability efforts. best practices include:

 - Kick It Off: Whether you’re starting a new recycling program or reinvigorating an existing one, make an announcement and host a program kick-off.
 Have a senior leader in the organization announce the goals, why this effort is important and how it will be implemented.

 - Keep It Fun: Use challenges, zero waste lunches, recognition and more to highlight people’s role in helping the organization meet its waste reduction goals.

 - Pictures, Please: Clear signage on recycling, composting, and trash bin that includes pictures of what goes in which bin.
-For example, the San Francisco Environment sign- maker Exit feature provides pictures that you can use to customize recycling, composting, and landfill signs.
+For example, the San Francisco Environment sign- maker feature provides pictures that you can use to customize recycling, composting, and landfill signs.